Dashaklen/Dashaklen/README.md

 <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me..."

 - 	🔴 Hello!
-My name is Daria and I am a beginner in the field of data science.
+My name is Daria.
 - 	🔴 I am a beginner in the field of data science.
 - 	🔴 I am passionately studying machine learning, data analysis, and statistics
 - 	🔴 I strive to develop and improve my skills in order to contribute to the world of data and technology.